munificent/craftinginterpreters/book/functions.md

 </aside>

-When we execute a function, we need to perform a bit of magic with environments.
-A key property of function is that it has parameter, and that it *encapsulates* its parameters -- no other code outside of the function can see its parameters.
+A key property of a function is that it has parameters, and that it *encapsulates* those parameters -- no other code outside of the function can see them.
-Parameters are a key reason why we *have* local scope.

 This means each function gets its own environment where it defines its parameters.

 Further, this environment must be created dynamically.
 Each function *call* gets its own environment.
 Otherwise, <span name="fortran">recursion</span> would break.
 If there are multiple calls to the same function in play at the same time, each call needs its *own* environment, even though they are all calls to the same function.

 <aside name="fortran">